sebanc/brunch/README.md

 Currently:
 - "rammus" is the recommended image for devices with 4th generation Intel CPU and newer.
 - "samus" is the recommended image for devices with 3rd generation Intel CPU and older.
-- "zork" is the image to use for AMD Ryzen 3XXX.
+- "zork" is the image to use for AMD Ryzen.
 - "grunt" is the image to use for AMD Stoney Ridge.

 ChromeOS recovery images can be downloaded from: https://cros-updates-serving.appspot.com/ or https://cros.tech/